 - The system will clone posts, pages, comments, custom fields, terms, navigation menus, custom posts, up to 1000 media files, then overwrite settings, add active theme and plugins from WordPress.org directory and add users (without passwords).

 - Because passwords are encrypted, you'll need to reset passwords for existing users when the deployment is finished.

-- The automatic import cannot transfer paid and custom plugins and themes or their settings.
+- The automatic transfer tool cannot import paid and custom plugins and themes or their settings.
 You'll need to do those manually.

 - Any files that are above 10 MB or are other than .jpg, .png or .gif will not be imported.